MicrosoftDocs/sql-docs/docs/integration-services/integration-services-ssis-variables.md

  When the system resets the **IncludeInDebugDump** option to **false**, this might override the value selected by the user.

 **Value**
 The value of a user-defined variable can be a literal or an expression.
+The value of a variable can't be null.

-A variable includes options for setting the variable value and the data type of the value.
+A variable has options for setting the variable value and the data type of the value.
 The two properties must be compatible: for example, the use of a string value together with an integer data type is not valid.

  If the variable is configured to evaluate as an expression, you must provide an expression.
 At run time, the expression is evaluated, and the variable is set to the evaluation result.
 For example, if a variable uses the expression `DATEPART("month", GETDATE())` the value of the variable is the number equivalent of the month for the current date.
 The expression must be a valid expression that uses the [!INCLUDE[ssIS](../includes/ssis-md.md)] expression grammar syntax.
 When an expression is used with variables, the expression can use literals and the operators and functions that the expression grammar provides, but the expression cannot reference the columns from a data flow in the package.
 The maximum length of an expression is 4000 characters.
 For more information, see [Integration Services &#40;SSIS&#41; Expressions](../integration-services/expressions/integration-services-ssis-expressions.md).